 Tip: You can bring your dog with you on the train ride, but he must be on a leash.
 If space is limited the conductor might not allow the dog on board.

-When you reach the summit you can take a stroll through the forest for 10 minutes.
-There is a trail that goes from camp to the summit (and back).
-If you choose to you can hike back down the trail.
+When you reach the summit, you can stroll through the forest for 10 minutes.
+A trail goes from camp to the summit (and back), so if you choose to, you can hike back down the trail.